NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 import dotenv
 ```

 As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
 Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
 For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.
-Once you've
+Once you've set up your token as an environment variable, you can load it using  the `dotenv` package as follows, optionally specifying the path to the `.env` file.

 ```python